Senior Companion Program

 About Senior Companion Program

 This vitally important program is part of AmeriCorps Seniors, a national service government agency.
-Spark the Change powers two AmeriCorps Seniors Programs: The Senior Companion Program and RSVP.
+Spark powers two AmeriCorps Seniors Programs: The Senior Companion Program and RSVP.
 The Senior Companion Program engages individuals 55 years and better to realize the independence of older adults in their home and as a team, continue to be vibrant, contributing members of our communities.
 Volunteers provide services independently or at a designated Volunteer Station location.
-You can apply online or download and print a paper application and email to Laura at [email protected].
 We serve in Adams, Arapahoe, Denver, Douglas, and Jefferson counties.

 This program is for volunteers who are: